 4. Gathering Customer Feedback

-Customer feedback is extremely important for any business, as it is the most honest source of feedback that helps identify your flaws and gives you an opportunity to correct the mistakes and grow.
+Customer feedback is essential for any business, as it is the most honest source of feedback that helps identify your flaws and gives you an opportunity to correct the mistakes and grow.
 Asking for your customers’ feedback makes them feel valued.
 It is always a good idea for the host to pop up in between the meal, or at the end to ask if everything is fine.
-In case a guest in unhappy, you must make sure that the grievance is resolved immediately.
+In case a guest is unhappy, you must make sure that the grievance is resolved immediately.
 Acting promptly upon the complaint shows that you value your customers’ feedback.

 Customers are now using social media and restaurant review sites to leave their feedback and reviews about their dining experiences.
 Guests often look up the reviews before visiting a restaurant for the first time.
 Therefore monitoring customer reviews is crucial to the reputation of a restaurant.
 A review, either positive or negative, must always be responded to.
 Thank the user who has nice things to say about you, and invites them again to dine at your restaurant.
 In the case of criticism, even if you don’t agree with it, never lose your calm and politely address the issue.